This post was most recently updated on February 21st, 2024

 Revcontent is a native advertising platform.
 It allows publishers to monetize their website easily & advertisers to drive traffic by various means.
-Revcontent’s traffic-driving tool is useful for brands, affiliate products, and advertisers as it does a decent job sending visitors to landing pages, articles, content or special offers.
+Revcontent’s traffic-driving tool is useful for brands, affiliate products, and advertisers as it does a decent job sending visitors to landing pages, articles, content, or special offers.

-Infolinks is an exclusive advertising marketplace enabling ads with contextual intent targeting, greater viewability across premium quality publisher ad inventory.
+Infolinks is an exclusive advertising marketplace enabling ads with contextual intent targeting, and greater viewability across premium quality publisher ad inventory.
 It is a contextual ad network.